Officials call for asylum-seeker release, reunion with niece

 The woman’s parents, sister and partner were murdered by Guatemalan gangs.

-Maria’s attorney, Suzannah Maclay, said she has been denied a credible fear interview — the first process in seeking asylum — three times.
+Maria’s attorney, Suzannah Maclay, said she has been denied a credible fear interview — the first process in seeking asylum.
 Immigration Customs Enforcement has also denied three requests to release her from detention pending her immigration case, which is on appeal, Maclay said.

 ICE has discretion to release immigrants while their court cases wind through the courts, but has declined to release the Guatemalan woman.

-Note: This story has been corrected to show Maria was denied a credible fear interview once, not three times.